Facebook Tips & Strategies

 Respond to Every Comment

 When someone takes the time to leave a comment, acknowledge them.
 A simple reply shows that you're listening and value their input.
-This encourages more people to comment in the future, which juices your post's visibility.
-It's a simple act that goes a long way in making people feel seen and heard.
+This encourages more people to comment in the future, which boosts your post’s visibility.
+It's a simple act that can make people feel seen and heard.

 Engage with Other Pages in Your Niche

-Don't just stay on your own Page.
-Go find other complementary (not direct competitor) Pages in your industry and engage with their content.
+Don’t just stay on your own Page.
+Find other relevant (not direct competitor) Pages in your industry and engage with their content.
 Leave thoughtful comments as your Page - not your personal profile.
-This puts your Page's name and profile picture in front of a relevant audience that is likely to be interested in what you have to offer.
+This puts your Page's name and profile picture in front of a relevant audience that is likely to be interested in what you offer.

 Become a Valuable Member of Relevant Facebook Groups

-Facebook Groups are a goldmine for finding your target audience.
+Facebook Groups are a goldmine for connecting with your target audience.
 Join groups where your ideal followers hang out.
-But do not just go in and spam links to your page, that’s a quick way to get kicked out.
+But don’t just go in and spam links to your page, that’s a quick way to get kicked out.
 Instead, become a genuine, helpful member of the community.
 Answer questions, offer advice, and participate in discussions.
-Once you've established yourself as a valuable contributor, you can occasionally and respectfully share a link to your Page when it's relevant and helpful.
+Once you’ve established yourself as a valuable contributor, you can occasionally and respectfully share a link to your Page when appropriate and helpful.

-Spread the Word: Promote Your Page Off of Facebook
+Spread the Word: Promote Your Page Off Facebook

-Your Facebook Page promotion strategy shouldn't live only on Facebook.
-Make it easy for people to find you from all of your other online and offline channels.
+Your Facebook page promotion strategy shouldn’t only be on Facebook.
+Make it easy for people to find you through all your other online and offline channels.

 Integrate your Page into your other marketing efforts: